Arroyo not-so Seco (Highwater)

 3

-Hidden below a steep class III created by a large rock outcropping, a sidestream on the left creates a spectacular 10 meter waterfalls into a plunge pool.
+Hidden below a steep class III created by a large rock outcropping and midstream island, a sidestream on the left creates a spectacular 10 meter waterfalls into a plunge pool.

 4